 Chocolate Sugar Cookies (Easter Egg Cookies)

-So my technique isn’t perfect, but I’m learning as I go!
+So my technique for these chocolate sugar cookies isn’t perfect, but I’m learning as I go!
 What I really need to work on next time I make decorated cookies is my patience.
 I have none.
 Originally I wanted to do three-dimensional decorations, like the pink egg in the back.
 But I couldn’t wait for the icing to dry, so I decided to do flooding decorations instead.
 This is done by using a freshly flooded cookie and a second icing color that is flooding consistency.
 Draw on your design and use a toothpick to drag straight lines down the cookie to achieve your decoration.

 You can do zig-zags:

 Or, if you run out of the yellow icing before you’ve flooded the cookies edged in yellow, you can make tie-dye: